mvcds/my-library/carreer/business/Evidence Scores.md

 # User/Customer evidence

 - Significant amount of product data across multiple months show support for this idea
-- A customer support/success report surfaces this as a top request by multiple customers
+- A customer support/[[success]] report surfaces this as a top request by multiple customers
 - You’ve interviewed 20+ potential users/customers and 70%+ of them say they would use this and/or be willing to pay for it.
 - You ran a usability study with 10+ users and 80%+ of them understood the idea, were able to use it, and said they would use it.
-- You ran a successful small scale concierge MVP study with 1–5 users.
+- You ran a [[success|successful]] small scale concierge MVP study with 1–5 users.

 # Test results